The OXTS RT3000 family products are advanced, precision Inertial and GPS Navigation systems for measuring motion, position and orientation.

 Capture your data in a reliable and repeatable way with high accuracy acceleration measurements in all axes, wheel speed and brake trigger inputs.

-Two-centimetre accuracy, multiple slip-point measurements and precise roll/pitch measurements capture exactly how the vehicle responds on different tyres.
+One-centimetre accuracy, multiple slip-point measurements and precise roll/pitch measurements capture exactly how the vehicle responds on different tyres.

 RT sensors can capture the data required for modelling control systems, and then validate the results in real-world tests.